 Describe the Organization's Program Activity:

 NVF OPERATES A VARIETY OF YOUTH DEVELOPMENT AND EDUCATION-FOCUSED PROJECTS.
 THESE PROJECTS WORK IN A RANGE OF AREAS TO SUPPORT THE DEVELOPMENT OF YOUTH AND IMPROVEMENT OF EDUCATION IN THE U.S., SUCH AS EARLY LEARNING IN VULNERABLE POPULATIONS, LITERACY, CONNECTED LEARNING, SUPPORT TO TEACHERS AND OTHER EDUCATIONAL PROFESSIONALS, AND ADVOCACY FOR EFFECTIVE TEACHING PRACTICES AND EDUCATION REFORM.
-OUR WORK PRIMARILY INCLUDES GRANTMAKING, CONVENINGS, AND STRATEGIC COMMUNICATIONS SUPPORT.
+ACTIVITIES INCLUDE GRANTMAKING, CONVENINGS, AND STRATEGIC COMMUNICATIONS SUPPORT.

 Name (title) | Role | Hours | Compensation |